EshrakK/EshrakK/README.md

 - 👋 Hi, I’m @EshrakK
-- 👀 I’m interested in applying python in data science and machine learning
+- 👀 I’m interested in learning about new topics
 - 🌱 I’m currently doing my B.Sc. in engineering and learning python, C++ in my free time
 - 💞️ I’m looking to collaborate on projects with like minded people
 - 📫 How to reach me eshrak.kader@gmail.com